Exclusive: Saudi Arabia's PIF has shown no interest in bankrolling Tesla buyout - sources | MarketScreener

 However, a source who is familiar with PIF's strategy said it was not currently getting involved in any funding process for Tesla's take-private deal.

 A second source close to the situation also said PIF was not taking part in any such plan at this stage.
 This source said that the Saudi fund would not make an investment of this kind without seeking guidance first from Softbank.
+According to separate sources who spoke to Reuters last week, Softbank is currently not pursuing an investment in Tesla given its investment earlier this year in rival GM Cruise.

-Reuters reported on Wednesday that SoftBank was not currently pursuing a deal for Tesla given its investment earlier this year in rival GM Cruise.
+Pressure is mounting on Musk to produce details of his financing plan.

-PIF's reluctance will add to the pressure on Musk to produce details of his financing plan.
+Bloomberg reported on Sunday that PIF is in talks that could see it become a significant investor in Tesla as part of the take-private plan but has made no firm decision, citing people with knowledge of the fund's plans.

-Tesla's board has not received a detailed financing plan from him and is seeking more information, Reuters reported on Thursday.
+Tesla's board has not received a detailed financing plan from Musk and is seeking more information, sources told Reuters on Thursday.

-The board will make a decision on whether to hire advisers and launch a formal review of Musk's take-private proposal in the coming days, based on how much detail on the financing plan it receives from Musk, a third source said.
+The board will make a decision on whether to hire advisers and launch a formal review of Musk's take-private proposal in the coming days, based on how much detail on the financing plan it receives from Musk, another source said.

 The sources requested anonymity because the deliberations are confidential.
 A spokesman for PIF was not immediately available for comment.
 A Tesla spokesman declined to comment on behalf of the company and Musk.